Aliases for DES Gene

 GeneCards Summary for DES Gene

 DES (Desmin) is a Protein Coding gene.
 Diseases associated with DES include Myopathy, Myofibrillar, 1 and Scapuloperoneal Syndrome, Neurogenic, Kaeser Type.
-Among its related pathways are Cardiac conduction and Aurora B signaling.
+Among its related pathways are Aurora B signaling and Cytoskeletal Signaling.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and structural constituent of cytoskeleton.
 An important paralog of this gene is VIM.

 Muscle-specific type III intermediate filament essential for proper muscular structure and function.
 Plays a crucial role in maintaining the structure of sarcomeres, inter-connecting the Z-disks and forming the myofibrils, linking them not only to the sarcolemmal cytoskeleton, but also to the nucleus and mitochondria, thus providing strength for the muscle fiber during activity (PubMed:25358400).
 In adult striated muscle they form a fibrous network connecting myofibrils to each other and to the plasma membrane from the periphery of the Z-line structures (PubMed:24200904, PubMed:25394388, PubMed:26724190).
 May act as a sarcomeric microtubule-anchoring protein: specifically associates with detyrosinated tubulin-alpha chains, leading to buckled microtubules and mechanical resistance to contraction.
 Contributes to the transcriptional regulation of the NKX2-5 gene in cardiac progenitor cells during a short period of cardiomyogenesis and in cardiac side population stem cells in the adult.
 Plays a role in maintaining an optimal conformation of nebulette (NEB) on heart muscle sarcomeres to bind and recruit cardiac alpha-actin (By similarity).